 Leading the Way to a Clean Energy Future

-We spend over $26 billion per year on energy: more than six percent of the state's economy.
-Most of the money leaves our state to pay for oil and natural gas.
-Our energy priorities capitalize on our state's unique mix of innovation, free enterprise and green stewardship to make Washington State a leader in the clean energy economy.
-Shrinking our need for imported energy and increasing renewable energy development is an opportunity for jobs and economic growth.
+More than six percent of our state’s economy goes to energy costs.
+We spend over $26 billion per year on energy.
+Most of this money leaves our state to pay for oil and natural gas.
+Our energy priorities get the most out of our state’s exceptional mix of innovation, free enterprise and green stewardship.
+This makes Washington State a leader in the clean energy economy.
+Shrinking our need for imported energy and developing our renewable energy is an opportunity to increase jobs and economic growth.

 Washington State Energy Office

-Weatherization adds insulation, seals cracks and makes other changes which save you money, reduce heat loss and make your home or apartment healthier.
-Commerce, working with the federal government, offers weatherization programs for qualified low-income households.
+Weatherization adds insulation, seals cracks and makes other changes, saving you money.
+Also, it reduces heat loss and makes your home and apartment healthier.
+Working with the federal government, Commerce offers weatherization programs for qualified low-income households.

 Clean Tech Sector